ROOT™ Periodontal & Implant Centers

 Common Signs of Oral Cancer

-changes that occur are not life threatening, however the rate of oral cancer diagnoses is increasing, especially among men.
+changes that occur are not life-threatening; however, the rate of oral cancer diagnoses is increasing, especially among men.
 If a diagnosis is made early, survivability is approximately 80%.

 Patients who are experiencing any of the following common symptoms of oral cancer should schedule an appointment for an oral cancer screening: